sshaw/itunes_store_transporter_web/README.md

     cd itunes_store_transporter_web-VERSION
     ruby ./install.rb

+For installation options see `ruby ./install.rb --help`.

-Note that this *does* *not* install the iTunes Store Transporter.
+Note that running `install.rb` *does* *not* install the iTunes Store Transporter.
 If you're on OS X you can install the Transporter by [installing Xcode](https://developer.apple.com/xcode/downloads).
 Otherwise, you'll have to [create an iTunes Connect account](http://www.apple.com/itunes/working-itunes/sell-content/) and install it yourself.